-Distribution Companies are allocated the PPAs from 5th April, 2010.
+Distribution Companies are allocated their PPAs from 5th April, 2010.
 PPA allocation is reviewed and revised as and when new capacity addition is there or based on the requirement of the Discoms.

 Since paying capacity of four distribution companies is different on account of different consumer mix and load, permanent allocation of PPA may distort the requirement of ARR and consequently tariffs.
-Therefore, PPA allocation shall be a dynamic exercise in which allocation will undergo change very frequently.
+Therefore, PPA allocation shall be a dynamic exercise in which allocation will undergo changed very frequently.
 Hence, in the tariff petitions, power purchase cost is allocated by GUVNL out of the total pooled power purchase cost and not any PPA specific.

-The concept of bulk purchase of power by GUVNL and sale to DISCOMs and charging the DISCOMs at differential bulk supply tariff now being implemented is noted.
+The concept of bulk purchase of power by GUVNL and sale to DISCOMs and charging to DISCOMs at differential tariff now being implemented is noted.

-Directive 5: Distribution Transformer failures
+Directive 6: Transformer failure